PostHog/posthog.com/contents/tutorials/group-page-machine-flags.md

 tags: ['feature flags']
 ---

-Most feature flags target users.
-To decide what value to return, PostHog’s feature flag service takes a flag key and user.
-What counts as a "user" or how you filter that user is up to you.
-Doing this enables you to target other entities like organizations, pages, machines, and more.
-This tutorial shows you how to target these non-user entities.
+To decide what value to return, PostHog’s feature flag service uses a flag key and an entity.
+Which entity to use it up to you, and these don't necessarily need to be _users_ – you can also target organizations, pages, machines, and more.

+This tutorial shows you how to target these non-user entities in your use of feature flags.

 ## Targeting groups, teams, or organizations